 Yorkist soldiers, the “Sunne in Splendour” banner behind

 The Lancastrian army, under Queen Margaret and her favorite, the Duke of Somerset, retreated to York, where their cause was strong.
 Curiously, despite so many Lancastrian lords holding titles in the south, they were detested south of the Midlands.
 Lancastrian loyalty was strongest in the north.
 Edward, then, led the Yorkist army north bringing the battle to the Lancastrians.

 Bloody skirmishes occurred at Ferrybridge and at Dinting Dale in which the Lancastrians led by Lord Clifford attempted to harass the Yorkist’s advance.
-Clifford, who was thought to have personally killed Edward’s younger brother, Edmund of Rutland, after Wakefield and was called “the Butcher”, was killed during the skirmish at Dinting Dale by an arrow.
-In him the Lancastrians lost a dedicated adherent and ferocious enemy of York.
+Clifford was a bitter enemy of the House of York.
+He was thought to have personally killed Edward’s 17 year old younger brother Edmund of Rutland after Wakefield; and was called “the Butcher”.
+Clifford killed during the skirmish at Dinting Dale by an arrow; a blow to the Lancastrians, who lost a dedicated adherent and ferocious enemy of York.

 On March 29, Palm Sunday, under a glowering sky and amidst a snowfall, the armies of York and Lancaster met between the villages of Towton and Saxton, about 12 miles southwest of York and 2 miles south of Tadcaster.